mesosoi/silverwaregames-io-issue-tracker/README.md

 Silverware Games is an invite-only social network where people can play games online and post creative stuff.

-Use https://github.com/mesosoi/silverwaregames-io-issue-tracker/issues to submit an idea or a bug report.
-You should be signed into GitHub.
+Use [this form](https://github.com/mesosoi/silverwaregames-io-issue-tracker/issues) to submit an idea or a bug report.
+You must be signed into GitHub.

 Discord: https://discord.silverwaregames.com (#swgio)